-Fans Think Kylie Jenner Might Be Pregnant With Baby Number 2 Based On Stormi’s Behavior
+Fans Think Kylie Jenner Might Be Pregnant With Baby No. 2 Based On Stormi’s Behavior

-Fans are convinced that Kylie Jenner is pregnant with baby number 2, based on a wild theory that surfaces around an old wives tale.
-Earlier in the week, Jenner took to Instagram to share two adorable snaps of her and her daughter, Stormi, cuddling up in an oversized bounce house — and the Keeping Up With The Kardashians starlet revealed that her baby has been extra-clingy as of late.
+Fans are convinced that Kylie Jenner is pregnant with baby No. 2, a rumor based on a wild theory promoted by an old wives’ tale.
+Earlier in the week, Jenner took to Instagram to share two adorable snaps of her and her daughter, Stormi, cuddling up in an oversized bouncy castle — and the Keeping Up with the Kardashians starlet revealed that her baby has been extra-clingy as of late.

 Fans of Jenner’s jumped in the comments section to suggest that she could be expecting another child and that babies have a tendency to be able to pick up on these things.
 As Cosmopolitan shared, many folks shared their own stories about how their little ones became clingy with them just before they found out that they were expecting, and many think Stormi’s “stuck like glue” behavior could be pointing to a positive pregnancy test.